Heterogeneous Contrastive Learning: Introduction

 \section{Introduction}

 Recent years have witnessed the surge of big data.
-According to a report published in Forbes\footnote{https://www.forbes.com/sites/gilpress/2020/01/06/6-predictions-about-data-in-2020-and-the-coming-decade/?sh=3214c68f4fc3}, the amount of newly created data in the past two years had increased by more than two trillion gigabytes.
+According to a report published in Forbes\footnote{\url{https://www.forbes.com/sites/gilpress/2020/01/06/6-predictions-about-data-in-2020-and-the-coming-decade/?sh=3214c68f4fc3}}, the amount of newly created data in the past two years had increased by more than two trillion gigabytes.
 One major characteristic of big data is variety or heterogeneity.
 Furthermore, many high-impact applications exhibit complex heterogeneity or the co-existence of multiple types of data heterogeneity.
-For example, in social media, a post may consist of both image data and text data, i.e., view heterogeneity, and it can be assigned multiple tags based on the content, i.e., label heterogeneity; in the financial domain, the stock data may be collected from multiple sources (\eg, financial reports, weather, and news)\cite{zhou2020domain}, and the corresponding labels may not only include the stock price but also the price trend or volatility.
+For example, in social media, a post may consist of both image data and text data, i.e., view heterogeneity, and it can be assigned multiple tags based on the content, i.e., label heterogeneity; in the financial domain, the stock related data may be collected from multiple sources (\eg, financial reports, weather, and news)\cite{zhou2020domain}, and the corresponding labels may not only include the stock price but also the price trend or volatility.
 To model such complex heterogeneity, heterogeneous learning has been studied for decades.
 Initial efforts focused on shallow machine learning algorithms modeling single heterogeneity (\eg,~\cite{zhang2010multi, nigam2000analyzing, DBLP:conf/icml/ZhouB07, DBLP:conf/nips/ZhouCY11, DBLP:conf/icml/KimX10}), or dual heterogeneity (e.g.,~\cite{he2011graphbased, DBLP:conf/iccv/HongMPT13,DBLP:conf/aaai/LuoTXLX13}).
-More recently, many researchers started exploring deep neural network based algorithms~\cite{DBLP:conf/cvpr/LuKZCJF17, DBLP:conf/cvpr/MisraSGH16, DBLP:journals/corr/MaoXYWY14, DBLP:conf/sdm/ZhengCH19}, which achieved state-of-the-art performance in many scenarios.
-However, most (if not all) of these algorithms rely on a large amount of label information to build accurate models, which can be expensive and time-consuming to obtain in real applications.
-In other words, if applied on a data set consisting of a large amount of unlabeled data and only a small percentage of labeled data, these algorithms may only lead to sub-optimal performance.
+More recently, many researchers started exploring deep neural network based algorithms~\cite{DBLP:conf/cvpr/LuKZCJF17, DBLP:conf/cvpr/MisraSGH16, DBLP:journals/corr/MaoXYWY14, DBLP:conf/sdm/ZhengCH19, zheng2021deep}, which achieved state-of-the-art performance in many scenarios.
+However, most (if not all) of these algorithms rely on large amount of label information to build accurate models, which can be expensive and time-consuming to obtain in real applications.
+In other words, if applied to a data set consisting of large amount of unlabeled data and only a small percentage of labeled data, these algorithms may only lead to sub-optimal performance.